jsacapdev/az.b2c.ui/readme.md

   },
 ```

-In summary, leverage the policies of the ASP.NET Core middleware to for native B2C integration.
+In summary, the application leverages the policies of the ASP.NET Core middleware to achieve native B2C integration.